smartcontractkit/chainlink-ccip/README.md

 ## Pre commit hook

 You should install [pre-commit](https://pre-commit.com/) so that automated linting and formatting checks are performed before each commit.
-Currently, this pre-commit configuration only runs when modifiying Solana Files under `./solana` folder.
+Currently, this pre-commit configuration only runs when modifying Solana Files under `./solana` folder.

 Run: